karkirowle/useful_bash_audio/README.md

 Cuts an audio file (mp3) into 5 second long segments

 ## bash_cutter.sh
-CUts an audio file (wav) into 5 second long segments
+Cuts an audio file (wav) into 5 second long segments

+## extract_10.sh
+Extracts the first 10 second of an audio file